atomone-hub/genesis/README.md

 by violators.
 XXX specify the conversion rate before and after the merger both ways.

 There is no merge mechanism for the opposing case upon AtomOne failure.
-In this case the $ATOM underlying $phATOM must be distributed back to the $phATOM holders in proportion, or if there was already a merger, to the $phATOM1 holders in proportion.
+In this case the $ATOM underlying $PHOTON must be distributed back to the $PHOTON holders in proportion, or if there was already a merger, to the $phATOM1 holders in proportion.